The # symbol, known as a hashtag, is used on social media platforms to mark keywords or topics in a status update.

 We use hashtags to organise conversations, especially on Twitter.
-People use hashtags to share what’s happening at events, identify any emergencies and to follow breaking news.
-If you click on a hashtag it will take you to a real time feed of all the tweets using that specific hashtag.
+People use hashtags to share what’s happening at events, identify any emergencies and follow breaking news.
+If you click on a hashtag it will take you to a real-time feed of all the tweets using that specific hashtag.
 Want to know what people are saying about social media?
 Simply search for #socialmedia to view the feed:

 Now that we’ve established what hashtags are, here are some pointers on what to do and what not to do when using hashtags in your updates:

 1. Don’t spam your followers with hashtags